bootdotdev/blog/content/javascript/benchmarking-array-traversal-in-javascript.md

 ---
-title: "Benchmarking Array Traversal in Javascript - Going Backwards is Fastest"
+title: "Which Method of Iteration in JavaScript is Fastest?"
 author: Lane Wagner
 date: "2019-11-08"
 categories: